-Quinoa is a type of pseudocereal that people use in cooking and baking.
-It is free from gluten, and individuals can use it as a substitute for grains such as wheat and barley.
+Quinoa is a gluten-free pseudocereal that people use in cooking and baking.
+People can use it instead of grains such as wheat and barley.

 A person may need to avoid adding gluten to their diet due to certain health conditions.
 Quinoa is a gluten-free alternative to cereals containing gluten.